 Skagit General Store

 The Skagit General Store is located in Newhalem.
 It opened in 1922 as a commissary for City Light workers building Gorge Powerhouse and later Diablo and Ross powerhouses and dams.
-Today, you’ll find our store well-stocked with merchandise, and goodies, including homemade fudge.
-The store is open daily from May through September and Mondays-Fridays the remainder of the year; hours are 10 a.m. to 5 p.m.
+Today, you'll find our store well-stocked with merchandise, and goodies, including homemade fudge.
+The store is open 7 days a week, from 10:00 a.m. to 5:00 p.m. between May and September.
+During the off-season, the store is open Monday through Friday from 10:00 a.m. to 4:30 p.m.
+Visit the Skagit General Store page for more information.

 Skagit Information Center